alfonsotesauro/Exhibition-Swift-5/README.md

+This repository contains a copy of the Exhibition Apple Sample Code updated for Swift 5 with minimal modifications.

 # Exhibition: An Adaptive OS X App

 The Exhibition sample demonstrates techniques for making windows more adaptive.
 You’ll see how to use the NSSplitViewController class to create system-standard adaptive sidebars.
 The sample also shows how to use the NSCollectionView class API introduced in OS X 10.11 to create more flexible layouts using constraint priorities and the automatic detaching behavior of the NSStackView class.